JohnnyMaelstrm/johnnymaelstrm.github.io/mythic.md

 I used Bincrypter in my thesis.
 The screenshot shows how Bincrypter compresses and encrypts the file "supersecret.bin"!
 Highly useful tool for red-teamers.

+15.10.2025 - Fourth update

+Finishing touches for the thesis work.
+We have had course exams lately so the thesis work have slowed down a bit.